 Catholic theology says that all people — including children — are considered spiritual.
 And now neurological evidence shows that inherent brain biology and neuron connections formed during childhood may greatly influence how people develop spiritually.

-The research says that even though spirituality may start out as and develop through learning, these connections inevitably work together over a lifetime to create the whole person.
+The research says that even though spirituality may start out as biology and develop through learning, these connections inevitably work together over a lifetime to create the whole person.

-“The child’s spirituality cannot be dissected from the cognitive, emotional, moral or behavioral,” said Dr. Judith Hughes, a former psychiatry professor at the University of Medical School.
+“The child’s spirituality cannot be dissected from the cognitive, emotional, moral or behavioral,” said Dr. Judith Hughes, a former psychiatry professor at the University of Massachusetts Medical School.

 Understanding children’s spiritual development is much like the story of the blind men describing an elephant, said Siegel.
 Even agreeing on basic definitions for words like “mind” is difficult because each of scientific discipline has a clear idea of what reality is, Siegel said.